+- (A) answer geographic questions, including: Where is it located?
+Why is it there?
 What is significant about its location?
 How is its location related to the location of other people, places, and environments?
-Using latitude and longitude, where is it located?; - Comment 22(B) pose and answer questions about geographic distributions and patterns for various world regions and countries shown on maps, graphs, and charts, models, and databases; - Comment 23(C) compare various world regions and countries using data from geographic tools, including maps, graphs, and charts, databases, and models; and - Comment 24(D) create and interpret geographic tools such as regional sketch maps, thematic maps, graphs, and charts, models, and databases depicting aspects such as population, disease, and economic activities of various world regions and countries. - (21)(22) Social studies skills.
+Using latitude and longitude, where is it located?; - (B) pose and answer questions about geographic distributions and patterns for various world regions and countries shown on maps, graphs, and charts; - (C) compare various world regions and countries using data from maps, graphs, and charts; and - (D) create and interpret regional sketch maps, thematic maps, graphs, and charts depicting aspects such as population, disease, and economic activities of various world regions and countries. - (21) [(22)] Social studies skills.
 The student communicates in written, oral, and visual forms.
-The student is expected to: - (A) use social studies terminology correctly; - (B) incorporate main and supporting ideas in verbal and written communication based on research; - (C) express ideas orally based on research and experiences; - (D) create written and visual material such as journal entries, reports, graphic organizers, outlines, and bibliographies based on research; and - (E) use standard grammar, spelling, sentence structure, and punctuation; and - (E)(F) use effective written communication skills, including proper citations to avoid plagiarism. - (22)(23) Social studies skills.
-The student uses problem-solving and decision-making skills, working independently and with others, in a variety of settings.
-The student is expected to : - Comment 25(A) use a problem-solving and decision-making processes to identify a problem, gather information, list and consider options, consider advantages and disadvantages, choose and implement a solution, and evaluate the effectiveness of the solution a; and
+The student is expected to: - (A) use social studies terminology correctly; - (B) incorporate main and supporting ideas in verbal and written communication based on research; - (C) express ideas orally based on research and experiences; - (D) create written and visual material such as journal entries, reports, graphic organizers, outlines, and bibliographies based on research; and - [(E) use standard grammar, spelling, sentence structure, and punctuation; and] - (E) [(F)] use effective written communication skills, including proper citations to avoid plagiarism. - $\frac{(22)}{(23)}$ Social studies skills.
+The student uses problem-solving and decision-making skills, working independently and with others [, in a variety of settings].
+The student is expected to [:] - [(A)] use [a] problem-solving and decision-making processes [process] to identify a problem, gather information, list and consider options, consider advantages and disadvantages, choose and implement a solution, and evaluate the effectiveness of the solution . [; and] - [(B) use a decision making process to identify a situation that requires a decision, gatherinformation, identify options, predict consequences, and take action to implement a decision.]